Course Corrections Colorado: Steps to Health and Justice Summit

 At the October 30-31, 2018 summit stakeholders collaboratively revisited and began to revise the 2016 recommendations.
 They renewed shared commitment to making steady progress toward improved mental health and public safety in Colorado through the next legislative session and the new administrations.
 With continued shared effort across sectors and across the lifespan, and with the help of Colorado leadership, the state can be number one in the nation in achieving 5 and 15 year goals in behavioral health, public safety, and justice for all.

 Participants are currently revising co-authored recommendations, identifying opportunities and barriers, and prioritizing next steps, a process begun at at the summit.
-The document will be published in the coming weeks, at which point leaders, decision-makers, community members, and grassroots organizers are invited to broadly share the recommendations with their communities.
+The document has been published.
+You are invited to broadly share these recommendations with your communities.

 The following organizations were represented between the tour and summit.
 Summit participants are presented in bold: